scalafx/scalafx/README-MAVEN.txt

 _|_|_|      _|_|_|    _|_|_|  _|    _|_|_|  _|        _|      _|

+This is the file `README-MAVEN.txt'.

+There are two official build systems for ScalaFX, namely Scala SBT and Gradle.
+This document describes how the developers support the Maven repository system.

 This project build relies on SBT, but you can get the scalafx-core libraries like this in your local repository: